dipy/dipy/doc/interfaces/buan_flow.rst

     :alt: alternate text
     :align: center

-    Result plot for left arcuate fasciculus (AF_L) with highlighted group differences area in red color on the bundle where pvalues < 0.05.
+    Result plot for left arcuate fasciculus (AF_L) with a highlighted area on the bundle in red color.
+    The highlighted area represents the segments on bundles with significant group differences that have pvalues < 0.05.

 Let's use a different highlight color this time on ``CST_L`` bundle::